 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 6D and the SX610 have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the SX610 have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the SX610 was followed by the Canon SX620.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Manual (free pdf) or the online Canon SX610 Manual.
+Further information on the features and operation of the 6D and SX610 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Canon SX610 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 6D and the Canon SX610?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.